-7/ Prince George's County real property tax rate do not include park and planning, storm water and WST.
+7/ Prince George's County real property tax rate does not include park and planning, storm water and WST.

-8/ 2 cents of Alexandria property tax is used to fund priority capital improvement projects such as a new pre-K facility, street paving and multimodal "Complete Streets" improvements, municipal broadband, and major facility repairs including museums and the Courthouse.
+8/ \$0.02 of Alexandria property tax is used to fund priority capital improvement projects such as a new pre-K facility, street paving and multimodal "Complete Streets" improvements, municipal broadband, and major facility repairs including museums and the Courthouse.